arishavelle18/Color-Detection-for-Data-Analytics/README.md

   - numpy
   - matplotlib
   - sklearn
-2. After you run the following package run the code in a python IDE
+2. After you run the following package run the code in a jupyter notebook
 3. To run the opencv you need to specify the image  in the image folder and fill the location and the name of the image in the variable "image_name".